samuelswank/2020-House-Election/README.md

 - Rewrite various scripts with an *Object-Oriented paradigm*, simplifying code in many places.
 - Redoing maps.R script using the `leaflet` package.
 - Add *hover* functionality over [`leaflet`] map with relevant information, including candidate information, for each district.
-- Replicate projected in JavaScript, maintaining back-end in R, or replicating it in Python.
+- Replicate project in JavaScript, maintaining back-end in R, or replicating it in Python.
 This would allow for more and improved reactive elements.

 ### RPubs Notebook